Daughter of Genoa by Kat Devereaux #historicalfiction #bookreview

 Review

-Need a good family drama…THIS IS IT!
+Need a bourbon book to expand your senses….THIS IS IT!
 Grab your copy today.

 Purchase Here